About Servsafe

 Certified ServSafe Instructors and Registered ServSafe Proctors must meet minimum experience and educational requirements.
 Students can be confident that practical, real-world experience guides their training.

-HOW DOES SERVSAFE COMPARE?
+HOW DOES SERVSAFE® COMPARE?

 ServSafe is the leader in food safety training and certification.
-Certification is internationally accepted, allowing students who complete the course to apply their knowledge anywhere.

 Course Outline